hands-on-data/hands-on-data.github.io/README.md

 ## Steps to contribute to the Contributions page of our project [for the contributor]

 1) Fork the repo https://github.com/hands-on-data/hands-on-data.github.io.
-2) Click on the Contributions folder.
+2) Click on the /Navbar/Contributions/ folder.
 3) Click on the contributions.html file.
 4) In the file contributions.html there is a div named card.
 5) Copy the div named card and paste it again below the other divs.